-Set forth below is certain information (ages are as of April 30, 2009) with respect to the nominees for election as directors.
+Set forth below is certain information (as of April 15, 2010) with respect to the nominees for election as directors.
+In addition to the information presented below regarding each nominee's specific experience, qualifications, attributes and skills that led our Board of Directors to the conclusion that he should serve as a director, we also believe that all of our director nominees have a reputation for integrity, honesty and adherence to high ethical standards.
+They each have demonstrated business acumen and an ability to exercise sound judgment, as well as a commitment of service to Main Street and our Board of Directors.
 Certain of our directors who are also our officers may serve as directors of, or on the boards of, certain of our portfolio companies.
 The business address of each nominee listed below is 1300 Post Oak Boulevard, Suite 800, Houston, Texas 77056.